gregbuchholz/thread_local_storage/README.md

 debugging symbols.
 (The object files for the `--release` build are [here](/target/wasm32-unknown-emscripten/release/deps/) as well).

 Anyone have thoughts on a good place to start diving into this issue more?
-If there is another more appropriate place to ask the question, please let me know.
+Would it be more productive to try and determine why the --verbose output of wasm-ld doesn't have the .tbss section listed?
+If there is another more appropriate place to ask about this issue, please let me know.
+It seems like it may be sort of a cross-cutting issue.

 The versions of the various programs: